-The Company has constituted a separate Remuneration Committee ('REMCO'), the members of which are three Non-Executive Directors.
+Whilst the Company does not meet the criteria of an Enhanced Remuneration Code Company, the CGWL Remuneration Committee ('REMCO'), the members of which are three Non-Executive Directors, maintained oversight pre-transfer of the Company's business to CGWL and CGWPL.
 No members of the UK management team sit on the REMCO, although they are in attendance, if invited to be so, by the Chairman, and are able to make representations.

 The REMCO is responsible for approving the general principles of remuneration plans and ensuring the balance of pay is in-line with market.
-The REMCO is afforded the flexibility to choose remuneration structures which are most appropriate for the Company's strategy and business needs.
-Remuneration structures include, but are not limited to, fixed salary, discretionary variable bonuses, equity deferral, buyouts and guaranteed variable pay, pension payments and early termination payments.
+The REMCO is afforded with the flexibility to choose remuneration structures which are most appropriate for the Company's strategy and business needs.
+Remuneration Structures include, but are not limited to, fixed salary, discretionary variable bonuses, equity deferral, buyouts and guaranteed variable pay, pension payments and early termination payments.

-The REMCO is responsible for the approval of all compensation of the members of the Executive Committee and senior staff in control functions, including salary increases and bonuses.
+The REMCO is responsible for the approval of all compensation of the members of the Executive Committee and senior staff in control functions, including salary increases, bonuses and share awards.
 REMCO will seek input from senior management and/or the control functions, as appropriate.